regov-enterprise/pop-quiz-ai-ml/README.md

 ## Rationale

 <p> The Internet has a weak link that is long overdue for a complete overhaul.
 It is considered unfashionable as modern software continues to use the same centralized databases and cannot guarantee its safety.
-Most databases are usually located in a central location and owned by a single authority.
-Hence, they own and control all the records in their servers </br> In other words, a user's personal and confidential information used for registration on any online platform is actually at the mercy of the platform owners. <p/>
+Most databases are usually located in a central location and owned by a single authority. </br> Hence, they own and control all the records in their servers.
+In other words, a user's personal and confidential information used for registration on any online platform is actually at the mercy of the platform owners. <p/>

 <p> This has caused unimaginable risk to users worldwide, particularly the cases of global hacks and data breaches on banks and financial institutions. </br> Even more, personal data loss for anyone increases the risks of identity theft or infringement on many fronts: health, finances, business and many personal endeavours. <p/>